-The next live futures webinar is scheduled to run May 1st through May 12th, 2023.
-The recordings from the most recent webinar which ran the first two weeks of March, 2023 are available to anyone who doesn’t want to wait for the next one.
+The next live futures webinar will run from October 2nd through October 13th, 2023.
+The recordings from the most recent webinar which ran the first two weeks of May, 2023 are available to anyone who doesn’t want to wait for the next one.

 The most recent live stock market trading webinar ran from October 18th through the 29th, 2021 where the primary focus was on trading stocks and ETFs.
 I put up a good result with only one losing day out of ten.
 If you’re interested in stocks, please read the details on my stock market course page.